FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 In our opinion, each individual of the group worked and contributed a lot to this project.
 While everyone focused on developing and testing new features on an early stage of the project, on a later stage each individual focused more on specific parts of it.
 For instance:
 - Alexandre Correia did the UML diagram, implemented MVC and State patterns, Menus and Buttons;
-- Henrique Silva focused on general testing and bug fixing;
+- Henrique Silva focused on general testing and bug fixing, as well as Alien movement;
 - Tiago Branquinho implemented the Strategy Pattern, made the Report, the font and implemented reads and writes to files.

 Considering that, we evaluate ourselves like this: